 The Pros and Cons of Straw Bale Gardening

-- Great option for those living in a northern climate because straw bales heat up faster than regular soil.
-It will prolong the growing season for those with a shorter growing season.
+- great choice if you live in a cooler climate because straw bales heat up faster than regular soil and the growing season can be lengthened,

-- Great option for those new to gardening because it isn’t high maintenance.
+- great option for gardening novices because it isn’t difficult to get right,

 - great option for anyone with mobility problems because this form of gardening requires no digging, weeding, and very little bending,

 - fun way to get the whole family involved and interested in growing their own food,

 - less expensive option than raised bed gardening…usually.

 The downsides are few and mainly to do with aesthetics, it can be: